arenaxr/arena-docs/content/messaging/examples.md

 - [**ARENA-core**](https://github.com/conix-center/ARENA-core) webserver repository

 The structure of our MQTT messaging format is standardized into JSON.
-To run some of the commands below, you may need to install the Mosquitto client on your system: [https://mosquitto.org/](https://mosquitto.org/).
+To run the commands below, you may need to install the [ARENA Python client](../python) which includes these scripts.

 ## Draw a Cube